Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-- Examine the balance within your own community in the way it gives emphasis to the past through the death and resurrection of Jesus, the present need to live in the world so that we build the kingdom and the future expectation of Christ’s second coming.
+- Examine the balance within your own community; consider how it emphasises the past death and resurrection of Jesus, the present call to live in the world and help build the kingdom of God, and the future expectation of Christ’s second coming.